CSAllenISDClassroom/isp-project-team-rhythm/README.md

-# isp-project-team-rhythm
+# Team RHYTHM

-Please click on test_run.py to find the code for our song :)
+test_run.py contain the code for our generated song :)

+Our project requires Sonic Pi, a live coding environment.